Datadog, Inc. (NASDAQ:DDOG) Insider Madre Armelle De Sells 3,750 Shares

-Datadog, Inc. (NASDAQ:DDOG) insider Madre Armelle De sold 3,750 shares of the business’s stock in a transaction on Tuesday, December 22nd.
-The shares were sold at an average price of $110.14, for a total transaction of $413,025.00.
-Following the completion of the sale, the insider now directly owns 34,648 shares in the company, valued at $3,816,130.72.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Datadog, Inc. (NASDAQ:DDOG) insider Madre Armelle De sold 3,750 shares of the stock in a transaction on Monday, December 28th.
+The stock was sold at an average price of $104.64, for a total value of $392,400.00.
+Following the transaction, the insider now owns 34,648 shares of the company’s stock, valued at approximately $3,625,566.72.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Madre Armelle De also recently made the following trade(s):

-Large investors have recently made changes to their positions in the business.
-Freestone Capital Holdings LLC acquired a new position in shares of Datadog during the 3rd quarter worth approximately $26,000.
-Advisory Alpha LLC bought a new stake in shares of Datadog during the 3rd quarter worth approximately $29,000.
-Captrust Financial Advisors bought a new stake in shares of Datadog during the 2nd quarter worth approximately $36,000.
-US Bancorp DE bought a new stake in shares of Datadog during the 2nd quarter worth approximately $38,000.
-Finally, Nisa Investment Advisors LLC bought a new stake in shares of Datadog during the 3rd quarter worth approximately $41,000.
-Hedge funds and other institutional investors own 41.21% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Freestone Capital Holdings LLC purchased a new position in Datadog in the third quarter valued at $26,000.
+Advisory Alpha LLC acquired a new position in Datadog in the third quarter valued at $29,000.
+Nisa Investment Advisors LLC acquired a new position in Datadog in the third quarter valued at $41,000.
+Captrust Financial Advisors acquired a new position in Datadog in the second quarter valued at $36,000.
+Finally, US Bancorp DE acquired a new stake in shares of Datadog during the second quarter worth about $38,000.
+41.21% of the stock is currently owned by institutional investors and hedge funds.

-Several equities research analysts have commented on DDOG shares.
-Berenberg Bank started coverage on shares of Datadog in a research report on Wednesday, October 7th.
-They set a “hold” rating and a $103.00 price target on the stock.
-JPMorgan Chase & Co. cut shares of Datadog from an “overweight” rating to a “neutral” rating and set a $90.00 price target on the stock. in a research report on Wednesday, November 11th.
-Robert W. Baird assumed coverage on shares of Datadog in a research note on Thursday, September 24th.
-They set a “neutral” rating and a $92.00 price objective on the stock.
-Needham & Company LLC boosted their price objective on shares of Datadog from $106.00 to $109.00 and gave the stock a “buy” rating in a research note on Wednesday, November 11th.
-Finally, Barclays lowered their price objective on shares of Datadog from $136.00 to $115.00 and set an “overweight” rating on the stock in a research note on Wednesday, November 11th.
-Two research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and nine have given a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and a consensus target price of $97.29.
+A number of equities research analysts have recently weighed in on the company.
+KeyCorp assumed coverage on Datadog in a research report on Monday, November 23rd.
+They issued a “sector weight” rating on the stock.
+Zacks Investment Research downgraded Datadog from a “hold” rating to a “sell” rating in a report on Wednesday, November 11th.
+Loop Capital boosted their target price on Datadog from $110.00 to $140.00 and gave the stock a “buy” rating in a report on Tuesday, October 20th.
+Summit Insights began coverage on Datadog in a research note on Monday, September 21st.
+They issued a “sell” rating for the company.
+Finally, JPMorgan Chase & Co. cut Datadog from an “overweight” rating to a “neutral” rating and set a $90.00 price objective for the company. in a research report on Wednesday, November 11th.
+Two research analysts have rated the stock with a sell rating, fourteen have given a hold rating and eight have issued a buy rating to the stock.
+The stock presently has an average rating of “Hold” and an average price target of $97.29.

 Datadog, Inc provides monitoring and analytics platform for developers, information technology operations teams, and business users in the cloud in North America and internationally.
 The company's SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, and log management to provide real-time observability of customers technology stack.